K. M. Shaji

-K. M. Shaji (born 22 December 1971) is an Indian politician belonging to the Indian Union Muslim League.
+K. M. Shaji (born 22 December 1971) is an Indian politician belonging to the Indian Union Muslim League who is currently serving as the Minister for Local Self-Governments, in the Government of Kerala.
 He is the president of Muslim Youth League in Kerala, a secretariat member of the League, and the treasurer of the Muslim League parliamentary party.

 He was disqualified as an MLA by the High Court of Kerala on 9 November 2018 on allegations of communalizing the 2016 assembly election held in the Azhikode assembly constituency, which was later stayed by the Supreme Court of India.

 Personal life

 Son of Shri K.M.
 Beeran Kutty and Smt.
 P.C.
 Aysha Kutty; born at Kaniyambetta.
 He was married to Smt.
 Asha K.M and the couple have one daughter and two sons.
 He had done Pre-Degree and B.B.A. (not completed).

 Political career

-He was School leader of G.H.S.
-Kaniyambetta, Chairman of Calicut University Union.
-He had been elected as Vice President and President, Kaniyambetta Grama Panchayat.
-He was the secretary and president of State Youth League.

-He contested the 2006 general assembly election from Eravipuram constituency in Kollam and lost to A. A. Aziz of RSP.
-K M Shaji was alleged on Plus Two Bribery Case.
-Later in 2021 Kerala Assembly Election he lost to K V Sumesh of the CPIM with a margin of 6141 votes.
-As of 2021, he is neither a MLA, nor a panchayath member.
+He serves as a secretariat member of the League and previously held the position of President of the Muslim Youth League in Kerala.

+A powerful and articulate orator, Shaji has often been at the centre of political debates for his strong opposition to communal ideologies.
+His positions have drawn criticism and, at times, threats from groups such as Jamaat-e-Islami and the CPM.
+He has also been an active writer, contributing several articles against anti-secular forces, many of which were published in the Mathrubhumi daily.

+Shaji’s leadership journey began early.
+He possesses a strong background in student governance, having served as the Chairman of the Calicut University Union and as the School Leader at G.H.S.
+Kaniyambetta."

+He later entered local governance, serving as both Vice President and President of the Kaniyampetta Grama Panchayat.
+These roles helped establish him as a grassroots leader within the Youth League and the Muslim League.

+He gained wider political attention when he contested the Iravipuram constituency in Kollam against RSP leader A. A. Aziz, though he was unsuccessful.
+In 2011, he shifted to the Azhikode constituency, where he registered a decisive victory.
+He retained the seat in 2016, defeating CPM candidate M. V. Nikesh Kumar.
+However, in the 2021 Kerala Assembly elections, he was defeated by CPI(M) candidate K. V. Sumesh.